Skip to content

 It's simple advice.
 But in the restaurant industry, it can be transformational.

-I've seen firsthand that the restaurants with the strongest cultures, highest guest loyalty, and most stable teams all have one thing in common:
+Restaurants with the strongest cultures, highest guest loyalty, and most stable teams all tend to have a key thread in common:

 They lead, serve, and communicate from the other person's perspective.